Nelkel9023/SmartTab-WoW/README.md

 ### Manual Installation
 1. Click the button above to download
-2. Extract the `SmartTab` folder to:
+2. Extract the `SmartTab` folder to your WoW addons folder

 ## Usage
 Just press Tab as usual - the addon handles the rest automatically!